cessda/cessda.guidelines.public/sml/ca7-standards-compliance.md

 *SML2 - Use is feasible:* The software and software development process endeavour to comply with recognised standards or widely used best practices, but without verification or testing and may not be complete.
-There maybe some documented evidence that standards are used, but it may not be complete.
+There maybe some documented evidence that standards are used, but it can not be verified.

 *SML3 - Use is possible by most users:* The software and software development process comply with open, recognised or proprietary standards, but there is incomplete verification of compliance.
-Compliance to recognised standards has be tested but this may not be for all components.
-There is documented evidence of standards being used, but not of the verification of components.
+Compliance to recognised standards has be tested but not be for all components.

-*SML4 - Software is usable:* The software and software development process comply with recognised and proprietary standards.
+*SML4 - Software is usable:* The software and software development process comply with open,recognised and/or proprietary standards.
 Compliance with these standards has been verified through testing for all components.
 Documented evidence for selected standards and the verification through testing is available.